 - 1 package andouille sausage

-- 1 large boneless skinless chicken breasts, pounded to even thickness
+- 1 large boneless skinless chicken breast - pounded to even thickness

 - 2 cups low sodium chicken broth